MatijaBas/rugby-shop/README.md

 - Larger image gives a customer an better overview what is about to buy
 - The product **title, description, price and old price** are all clearly visible under product panel.
 - Here user can choose a size and quantity of product
-- From this point customer can either add desired item to basket go back shopping or  do checkout if any items in cart.
+- From this point customer can either add desired item to basket, go back shopping or  do checkout if any items are in cart.

 ### Contact Page

 <br/>

 - The contact page contains a form for the user to fill in to send the shop owner an email.
-- Name, email address and message are all required fields so that the shop owner receives all the information she needs to respond.
+- Name, email address and message are all required fields so that the shop owner receives all the information he needs to respond.
 - If the user is logged in then their email address will already be populated in the email field.

 ***